chimenesjr/windows-containers/book-docker-on-windows/README.md

 # Docker on Windows

-This is my code adapted form the gti repository of the  book.
+This is my code adapted form the git repository of the  book.

 https://github.com/sixeyed/docker-on-windows/tree/first-edition-final